Research toolkit modules

 Initiative 3 commercial model — Submission supported workspace

-Commercial intent: This layer is positioned as a judgement and synthesis system.
-It supports ranking decisions, editorial quality, and Insight reporting rather than frontline data capture.
+Commercial intent: This layer supports judgement and synthesis.
+It directly strengthens ranking decisions, editorial quality, and product trust.

 Delivery and configuration